How To Beat Mobile Phone Bill Shock When Travelling Overseas

-If you can’t bear to be parted from it for the duration of your trip, you may be concerned about being hit with a massive bill on your return - and rightly so.
+If you can’t bear to be parted from your favourite gadget, you should be concerned about being hit with a massive bill on your return.
 Using your smartphone overseas is in the

 three dollars (not including connection fees); upload a photo to Facebook and you’ll be charged around four dollars.
 Multiply these costs by the amount of browsing, social networking and downloading you might do in an average day and it’s not hard to see how you can get yourself into trouble.

-Keep Data Roaming Switched Off
+1. Keep Data Roaming Switched Off

 - iPhone: Go to Settings → General → Network → slide Data Roaming, Cellular Data and Enable 3G to ‘off’.

 Another benefit of using WiFi is that there are many applications such as Skype and Viber which offer free or low-rate phone and video calls and texting with other users – definitely something to look into if you want to stay in touch with home.

 As with disabling data roaming, you can do this yourself through accessing ‘Settings’ for iPhones and Android-operated phones, and ‘Options’ for Blackberry – look for the Location Services and Notifications tabs, and switch everything off.

 Choose Vodafone’s $5 Per Day Roaming

 $5 per day Roaming costs.
-For this flat daily fee, Vodafone let’s customers use their phones overseas exactly as they would at home.
-If your plan comes with unlimited calls, SMS and 3GB of data to use in Australia each month, you’ll get exactly the same inclusions when travelling in any of the 47 included destinations.
+For this flat daily fee, Vodafone customers use their phones overseas exactly as they would at home.
+You get unlimited calls, SMS and your standard data allowance to use when travelling in any of the 47 included destinations.

 every day that you use your phone while overseas.
-Even if you don’t make a call or send a message, an app like Facebook trying to automatically update is enough to trigger the $5 fee.
-For the cheapest trip, follow the steps above and only turn Data On when you actually want to use it.
+Apps like Facebook which automatically update will trigger the $5 fee.
+For the cheapest trip, follow the steps above and only turn Data On when you use it.

-Buy Data Before You Go
+3. Buy Data Before You Go

-Telstra offer 4 international data packs, starting from $29 for 100MB.
+- Telstra offer 4 international data packs, starting from $29 for 100MB.

-Optus offer only two data packs, for either $45 or $85 with minimal data inclusions.
+- Optus offer only two data packs, for either $45 or $85 with minimal data inclusions.

-Buy a Local Prepaid SIM When You Arrive
+4. Buy a Local Prepaid SIM When You Arrive

-Leave Your Phone at Home
+5. Leave Your Phone at Home

 Finally, if you really want to avoid the temptation of data usage and just need a way to make and receive calls and texts, buy a cheap, prepaid, old-school handset when you reach your destination, and keep the smartphone switched off and stored away.
 Save your email and Twittering for Internet cafes and hotel laptops, and save yourself the worry of a potentially nasty shock when you open next month’s phone bill.